 Denver criminal defense attorney Jason Savela looks at these details in every case they defend because they understand the difference these details can make in protecting your rights and getting your case dismissed.

 They are Seasoned Trial Lawyers

 While it is true the majority of cases never go to trial, you should consider whether the lawyer you hire actually takes cases to trial.
 Lawyers develop reputations.
 If you hire an attorney the prosecutor knows will never take a case to trial you won’t get as good a result because the prosecutor will know your lawyer will back down.
-Jason Savela and Ryan Dawson try cases all the time.
+Jason Savela tries cases all the time.
 They are known for going to trial and winning.
 This matters because sometimes their clients are innocent, but even when their clients are not innocent having the ability to go to trial and win results in cases being dismissed when the government simply can’t prove it.

 If you have been charged with driving under the influence (DUI) or driving while ability impaired (DWAI), an experienced Denver DUI attorney is essential.
 Get in touch with experienced Denver DUI defense attorney Jason Savela by calling (720) 821-1001.